msolefonte/tww2-vco2-main/docs/factions/lizardmen/README.md

 	* Own 7 Temple Guards
 * **Long Victory Conditions**:
 	* Conquer, ally with or assimilate all provinces of Lustria
-	* Have at least 80% Untained in all the provinces of Lustria
+	* Have at least 80% Untainted in all the provinces of Lustria
 	* Destroy factions
 	    * Cult of Pleasure, The Blessed Dread, Clan Pestilens, The Awakened, The Dreadfleet, The Drowned
 	* Construct 5 Star Chambers